Play

 5. Get color-coded packing cubes.

 Packing cubes are a total game-changer for any kind of packing, and packing for kids is no exception.
-I’ve used packing cubes for years, but I only had two colors, and while they were useful for organizing clothes and keeping things neat and contained, it got old to have to unzip each packing cube to see whose clothing was inside.
+I’ve used packing cubes for years, but I only had two colors, and while they were useful for organizing clothes and keeping things neat and contained, it got old needing to unzip every single packing cube when searching for a certain item of clothing.

 So one year, I bought each family member their own set of compression packing cubes.
 It was an investment, but we use them every single time we travel and there’s no more guessing about whose items are where, even if we have to pack multiple family members’ items in the same suitcase.
 The compression component means we can pack more into a smaller space, a huge plus when you’re traveling as a group.

-I usually pack like items together in our packing cubes.
-For instance, I’ll put all the pants in one, the underwear and socks in another, smaller one, and the tops in another.
+I usually combine similar items in our packing cubes.
+For instance, I’ll put all the pants in one, underwear and socks in a smaller cube, and tops in another.

 6. Or use ziplock bags.

 Another strategy, which is particularly useful with younger children, is to pack a whole day’s worth of clothes, from undies to hair accessories, all in one ziplock bag.
-This keeps you from having to wrangle up each item of clothing from different packing cubes and (hopefully) saves you from any meltdowns about what to wear every day.
-Another version of this method of keeping outfits together is to fold tops and bottoms together, with underwear sandwiched inside.
+This keeps you from having to wrangle each item of clothing from different packing cubes and (hopefully) saves you from any meltdowns about what to wear every day.
+You can also keep outfits in a set by folding tops and bottoms together, with underwear sandwiched inside.
 These “outfit packs” could be put in packing cubes or straight in a suitcase if you’re not using cubes.

 7. Have a separate bag for outerwear (and PJs).

 If you’re traveling somewhere colder than the climate you’re leaving, you’ll want to have jackets and possibly hats and gloves at the ready.
-If everyone’s outerwear is packed in a suitcase, getting them out and getting the kids bundled up is a logistical nightmare.
+If everyone’s outerwear is packed in a suitcase, getting it out to bundle up the kids is a logistical nightmare.
 We like to stuff all of our puffy coats into a large drawstring mesh bag.
 This way, when it’s time to get out of the car for a potty break, we can easily grab coats.
 Bonus tip: If you’re going to be driving at night and you have little ones, pack a small bag with their pajamas so you can change them along the way.
 They’ll be more comfortable and you can put them straight in bed when you get to your destination.

 Want more great ideas for families with kids?
 Sign up below for Cubby’s Thursday newsletter or get one weekly text featuring our best meal ideas, editor-approved product recommendations, and all the kid’s room decor ideas you needWe’re also on Instagram!